FOR SCIENTISTS & RESEARCHERS

 computational architectures

-The framework models physical, informational, and perceptual processes as interacting frequency configurations across two formally distinct but dynamically coupled regimes:
+The framework models system behavior across two dynamically coupled regimes:

 -